• Fri. Dec 26th, 2025

 A TRADITIONAL GAME

 Kazanti is a traditional game that is rooted in Cypriot street culture.
-The popular, engaging pinball-type lottery game that often captures the spirit of community and celebration is played at most street festivals and public gatherings across the island.
+The popular, engaging pinball-type lottery game often captures the spirit of community and celebration.
+With this in mind, it is played at most street festivals and public gatherings across the island.

 A GREAT DEAL OF LUCK

 Playing the game is generally easy.
-Whilst it only needs a slight blend of skill and some basic strategy, luck is the defining factor to such an extent that the game has often been likened to a form of street roulette.
+Whilst it only needs a slight blend of skill and some basic strategy, luck is the defining factor.
+The game, because of this, has often been likened to a form of street roulette.

 NO CASH PRIZES

-The popular game that offers a more traditional way of passing the time does not offer any cash prizes.
-Instead, winning participants are offered different prizes that are usually on display.
+The popular game does not offer any cash prizes.
+Instead, winning participants are offered different prizes that are usually on full display.
+Unsuccessful participants still have the option of purchasing these prizes at discount rates after playing the game.

 AN OLD-SCHOOL GAME